NiLuJe/kfmon/README.md

     -   On a related note, a line cannot exceed 200 bytes.
 If the log reports a parsing error on a seemingly benign line, but one which happens to feature a humonguous amount of inline comments, that may very well be the reason ;).
     -   If the log reports a parsing error at (or near, depending on commented lines) the top of the config file, check that you haven't forgotten the `[watch]` section name ;).

--   You will most likely have to reinstall KFMon after a firmware update (since most FW update packages ship the vanilla version of the startup script patched to launch KFMon).
+-   You **will** have to reinstall KFMon after a firmware update (since most FW update packages ship the vanilla version of the startup script patched to launch KFMon).

 -   Right now, KFMon supports a maximum of [16](https://github.com/NiLuJe/kfmon/blob/2e46feb4c27e9393771d7deefa9a790ba875a424/kfmon.h#L148) file watches.
 Ping me if that's not enough for you ;).